t-koester/webstore/readme.md

 I try to make it for future Project and for Private use.

 To Do:
-- Get the Order Mechanism done
+- Add the Order Mechanism done
+- Add Some Elements to interact with
+- Add a News Site
+- Setup a DB
+- Add a Newsletter Sign Up
-- Get The Pages done
+- ~~Add The Pages done~~
-- Get the Menue Working
+- ~~Add the menu Working~~

 Links used from this Project:
 - https://seetruetechnology.com/product/simple-placeholder-product-3/